Dadido3/noita-mapcap/README.md

 1. Have Noita installed.
 2. Download the [latest release of the mod from this link](https://github.com/Dadido3/noita-mapcap/releases/latest) (The `Windows.x86.7z`, not the source)
 3. Unpack it into your mods folder, so that you get the following file structure `.../Noita/mods/noita-mapcap/mod.xml`.
-4. Set your resolution to 1920x1080 if possible, and use the `Windowed` mode.
+4. Set your resolution to 1280x720, and use the `Windowed` mode.
 (Not `Fullscreen (Windowed)`!)
 If you have to use a different resolution, see advanced usage.
 5. Enable the mod and restart Noita.
 6. In the game you should see a `>> Start capturing map <<` text on the screen, click it.
 7. The screen will jump around, and the game will take screenshots automatically.
-Don't interfere with it.
-Screenshots are saved in `.../Noita/mods/noita-mapcap/output/`.
+    - Screenshots are saved in `.../Noita/mods/noita-mapcap/output/`.
+    - Don't cover the game window.
+    - Don't move the game window outside of screen space.
+    - If you need to pause, use the ESC menu.
 8. When you think you are done, close noita.
 9. Start `.../Noita/mods/noita-mapcap/bin/stitch/stitch.exe`.
     - Use the default values to create a complete stitch.